snapsteamteam/SnapSteam/README.md

 **"Steam not found"**
 - Ensure Steam is installed and running
-- Check Steam installation path in Settings
+- Check the Steam installation path in Settings

 **"Authentication failed"**
-- Verify Discord bot is running
-- Check Discord credentials
-- Ensure user is in required Discord server
+- Ensure the user is in the required Discord server

 **"Download limit reached"**
 - Check your tier limits